-With a temperate climate and lots of sunshine, eating outdoors is popular year round.
-There are many cafés and restaurants in Sydney with outdoor dining, pubs with enticing courtyards, and rooftop bars with harbour and city skyline views.
+With a temperate climate and lots of sunshine, eating outdoors in Sydney is popular throughout the year.
+There are many cafes and restaurants in Sydney with outdoor dining areas, as well as charming heritage pubs with enticing garden courtyards and rooftop bars with mesmerising harbour views.

 From north to south and east to west, check out the enticing variety of places to eat: